hwayne/learntla/content/temporal-logic/usage/index.md

 ### Stuttering and Fairness

-TODO
+If you want to check that a system terminates, add `PlusCal options (terminate)` in a comment to your module.
+If you run into stuttering problems in a system that you don't expect to terminate, add `PlusCal options (wf)`.
+If either of these are the base, I recommend reading the official documentation to understand why this works.

 ## Recommendations

 * Use separate models for invariants and temporal properties.
-* Use smaller sets of model values to check liveness than safety.
+* Use smaller sets of model values to check invariants than you do for temporal properties.
 * Consider testing the same temporal property among several models with different setups.
 * Do not use symmetric model sets when testing liveness.